needle-mirror/com.unity.xr.arfoundation/Documentation~/architecture/managers.md

 With the exception of anchors, you should never `Destroy` a trackable component or its GameObject.
 Trackables are representations of data surfaced by a trackable subsystem and destroying their scene representation has no affect on the subsystem implementation.
 If a trackable supports manual removal, its manager generally provides a method to remove it.
 For example, you can remove a persistent raycast by calling `ARRaycastManager.RemoveRaycast(ARRaycast)`.

 Anchors are an exception to this rule; you can safely remove an anchor by destroying its GameObject.
-For more information about adding and removing anchors, see [Anchors](xref:arfoundation-anchors#adding-and-removing-anchors).
+For more information about removing anchors, refer to [Remove an anchor](xref:arfoundation-anchors-aranchormanager#remove-an-anchor).

 Many trackables, such as planes, images, objects, and point clouds, do not support any form of manual removal.
 These trackables can only be removed by their manager, which will automatically remove them when it receives a removal notification from the underlying subsystem.
 When a manager removes a trackable this way, it will `Destroy` the trackable's GameObject unless `destroyOnRemoval` is `false`.